emmac1016/state-api/README.md

 ### Fixtures
 I created a [CLI](https://github.com/emmac1016/state-api/blob/dev/cli/fixtures.go) which executed the command `./fixtures`.
 It was created by executing the following:
 ```
-$ go build cli/fixtures.go
+$ GOOST=linux go build cli/fixtures.go
-$ ./fixtures
 ```
 The command makes use of the [Fixture Loader](https://github.com/emmac1016/state-api/blob/dev/internal/loader.go).
-This command is executed during the `make dev` command.
+This command is executed during the `make dev` command on the api container spin up.

 ### API
 I knew that MongoDB had geospatial searching capabilities, so the biggest task I had to do was to translate the data in `states.json` to be in a valid GeoJSON format.
 I then loaded it into the db using the strategy described above in "Fixtures".
 Then the actual API just had to call a query that checks the db for any state where a given pair of coordinates lies in their borders.